Kelvin-Collaborations/Moltenix-SC/README.md

     - configure the theme integration for libadwaita and kirigami
     - make an application for graphically setting themes
     - make an introduction app and startup script for new users, to configure their nix.conf and intall flatpak per user, aswell as provide a system introduction
-    - decide on naming and branding for the system and apply these
+    - decide onbranding for the system

   ### Non Essential: